 The Company accounts for convertible instruments (when it has determined that the embedded conversion options should not be bifurcated from their host instruments) in accordance with professional standards when "Accounting for Convertible Securities with Beneficial Conversion Features," as those professional standards pertain to "Certain Convertible Instruments."
 Accordingly, the Company records, when necessary, discounts to convertible notes for the intrinsic value of conversion options embedded in debt instruments based upon the differences between the fair value of the underlying common stock at the commitment date of the note transaction and the effective conversion price embedded in the note.
 Original issue discounts ("OID") under these arrangements are amortized over the term of the related debt to their earliest date of redemption.
-The Company also records when necessary deemed dividends for the intrinsic value of conversion options embedded in preferred shares based upon the differences between the fair value of the note transaction and the effective conversion options embedded in preferred shares based upon the differences between the fair value of the note transaction and the effective conversion options embedded in preferred shares based upon the differences between the fair value of the note transaction and the effective conversion price embedded in preferred shares based upon the differences between the fair value of the note transaction and the effective conversion price embedded in the note.
+The Company also records when necessary deemed dividends for the intrinsic value of conversion options embedded in preferred shares based upon the differences between the fair value of the underlying common stock at the commitment date of the note transaction and the effective conversion price embedded in the note.